Mardi Himal Trek 5 Days

 FAQs

-• Yes, you can take a shower during the Mardi Himal Trek.
-You can take showers in the tea houses you will be staying in during the trek.
-However, it is uncomfortable to shower with cold water at high altitude, and you have to pay an extra price for hot water.
+• Yes, you can shower during the trekking journey to Mardi Himal.
+You can shower in the tea houses you will be staying in during the trek.
+However, it is uncomfortable to shower with cold water at high altitudes and you will have to pay additional fees to the teahouses for hot water.

-• Yes, cell phone and internet works well during the Mardi Himal trek.
+• Yes, you can have a cell phone and internet access during the trek.
 The network coverage might be weak at some places but it works most of the time during the trek.
 For the internet, you can use mobile data provided by Nepal Telecom or Ncell.
-The tea houses provide you with the facility of charging the batteries.
-However, you have to pay an extra price for service and there might be a long queue to charge the batteries during the peak seasons.
+The tea houses let you charge your gadgets for an additional fee, and it's always wise to carry a power bank with you.

 5.0based on 6 reviews